-According to the International Union for the Conservation of Nature (IUCN), many turtle species are listed as threatened, endangered, or critically endangered.
-Threats to turtles include pollution, plastic waste, habitat loss, poaching, and the impacts of climate change, including severe storms, hotter sand, and sea levels rising.
-In addition, sea turtles are impacted by coastal development, fishing nets, and other commercial fishing activities.
-If you care about turtles, please do what you can to help protect them.
-Below are some organizations that are working to save turtles.
+According to the International Union for the Conservation of Nature (IUCN), many turtle species are listed as threatened, endangered, or critically endangered.20 Threats to turtles and sea turtles include pollution, plastic waste, habitat loss, poaching, and the impacts of climate change, including severe storms, hotter sand, and sea levels rising.
+Furthermore, sea turtles are impacted by coastal development, fishing nets, and other commercial fishing activities.21 If you care about turtles, please do what you can to help protect them.
+Here are some organizations that are working to save the world’s turtles:

 - Turtle Conservancy

 - Humane Society International